mastercomfig/mastercomfig/SECURITY.md

 If you have a solution for the issue, attach it as a patch file to the email.

 You can expect a reply within 24 hours of your report with the next steps of action regarding the vulnerability.
-This may include a request to submit a pull request to resolve the vulnerability if applicable.
+This may include a request to create a pull request to resolve the vulnerability if applicable.

 You must not disclose the vulnerability publicly unless you have not received a response after 1 month.